Who is this article relevant to?

-This article is for customers who have successfully applied the Wifi settings for your Smartsuit Pro and see that the the LED colour of the power button on the HUB is stable green however:
+This article is for customers who have successfully applied the Wifi settings for their Smartsuit Pro I or Smartsuit Pro II and cannot see their device in the Studio viewport despite the LED colour of the power button on the HUB being stable green

-- No avatar appears in the scene of Rokoko Studio.
+- see your avatar appear in the scene of Rokoko Studio.

-- A Smartsuit Pro does not appear in the list of "unpaired input devices" on the right hand side panel in Rokoko Studio.
+- see a Smartsuit Pro appear in the list of "Live inputs" on the left side panel in Rokoko Studio.

 - Make sure the USB-C to A cable is properly connected to the Hub (you should hear a 'clicking' sound once connected) and to your computer.
 Additionally, try changing to another port of your computer.

-- You have correctly disabled your computer and network firewalls (you can reinstated firewall exception rules later on) as well as anti-virus software like MacAffee.
-If that was this issue, you can create an exception rule in your anti-virus software or see below on how to disable Windows Firewall(Windows or Mac) and/or create an exception rule.
+- Make sure you have correctly disabled your Windows Firewall and anti-virus software like MacAffee.
+If that was this issue, you can create an exception rule in your anti-virus software or check below on how to disable Windows Firewall(Windows or Mac) and create an exception rule.

 - Test a (different) dedicated router (or even a smartphone Wifi hotspot), as shared office or university networks can be hard to connect to.